Sen. David Perdue became wealthy outsourcing work to Asia. Now the former CEO stands with Trump, who wants to ‘end our reliance on China.’

 “He made no attempt to save that company,” Raynor said.
 “All he cared about was saving himself.”

-Perdue did not mention his experience at Pillowtex in either his 2014 or 2020 campaign ads, nor on his campaign website biography.
+Perdue did not mention his experience at Pillowtex in either his 2014 or 2020 campaign ads.

 Many executives have successes and failures in their careers, but they often cite the failures as learning experiences.
 Perdue leaves out Pillowtex from his campaign website biography and omits it from a list of “Brands I’ve Helped.”